 - Content: What was the sentiment when discussing specific event content including the agenda, speakers, breakout sessions, location, registration process and cost of the event?

-- Applause: how many likes, loves, plus 1’s, etc. did each post receive, and how did the activity levels hold up over time?
+- Applause: How many likes, loves, etc. did each post receive?

-- Conversation: how many total comments and replies did your posts or streams receive? what was the average number of messages and new conversations generated per post?
+- Conversation: How many total comments and replies did your posts or streams receive?

-- Registration: how many people actually registered to attend your conference, whether this year or next, due to those social media posts? and how many webcast registrations did the social media campaign bring in?
+- Registration: How many people actually registered to attend your conference, whether this year or next, due to those social media posts?